aashutoshdhungana-herald/4SEWD-Web-Application-Development/readme.md

 ### 4SEWD | Tutorial Week 3 Reference

-This README covers npm, React fundamentals, JSX, components, props, state, and side-effects — with syntax and examples for quick reference.
+This README covers npm, React fundamentals, JSX, components, props, state, side-effects, promises/async-await, and persisting data with localForage via a service layer — with syntax and examples for quick reference.

 ---